Privacy Policy

 8.1 Legal Basis for Processing

-For users in the European Economic Area (EEA), we process personal data based on:
+For Members in the European Economic Area (EEA), the Association processes personal data based on:

-- Contract Performance: To provide services you've requested
+- Contract Performance: To provide services the Member has requested under the PMA Terms of Service

-- Legitimate Interests: To improve services, prevent fraud, and ensure security
+- Legitimate Interests: To improve services, prevent fraud, and maintain security

 - Consent: For marketing communications and optional features